hepapi/knowledge-hub/docs/k8s-storage/nfs-install.md

 ```

-Then run the following command to re-read exportfs and confirm the changes.
+Then run the following command to re-read exportfs and confirm the changes.(`nfs`)
 ```yaml
 sudo exportfs -ra
 ```

-Now we will do the following operations on all our Kubernetes nodes.
+Now we will do the following operations on all our Kubernetes nodes.(`master - nfs`)
 ```yaml
 sudo apt-get -y install nfs-common
 ```

-After the installation is finished, we check whether there is an access problem by running the following command on all our nodes.
+After the installation is finished, we check whether there is an access problem by running the following command on all our nodes.(`master`)
 ```yaml
 showmount -e k8s-ankara-nfs01
 ```

 There does not seem to be any problem.
-Now we can mount the folder we opened on our NFS server to our nodes.
+Now we can mount the folder we opened on our NFS server to our nodes.(`master`)
 ```yaml
 sudo mount k8s-ankara-nfs01:/k8s-data/ankara-data /mnt ls -l /mnt